Charlotte Rose is standing as a Sexual Freedom party candidate at the Clacton by-elections on 9th October 2014.

 Sex and Relationship Education (SRE)

-young people to look at porn.
+prepare young people to look at porn.
 For example, in porn, anal sex looks as easy as vaginal sex but anal sex requires the recipient to open up, otherwise it is very painful and can be damaging.
-Many young porn viewers without this education are currently
+Many young porn viewers without this education

 It is reported that 8 women from the campaign group Object picketed the XBIZ adult industry conference in London.
 They waved banners such as: Porn is censorship, it silences women.

 Object told newspaper reporters: Porn scenes often contain aggressive acts , explaining its protest and linking porn to violence and racism.

 The independent also report from the inside the conference taking particular note of the adult potential for futuristic virtual reality equipment from Oculus Rift.